RisingGeek/twitter-clone/README.md

 ## Run locally

-- Create a .env.development file with the following contents:
+- Create a .env file with the following contents:

 ```javascript
     REACT_APP_SERVER_URL=http://localhost:5000
     REACT_APP_SECRET_KEY=<YOUR_SECRET_KEY>
 ```
+Note: You need to also setup the backend repository for APIs to work

 - `npm install && npm start`